pachpandepriyanka/M/README.md

-# M
+# Titanic Case Study
-Titanic case study solution form dataset available on kaggle
+Titanic case study solution from dataset available on kaggle.
+Here we have to predit the titanic survivors.